Zack Cahill’s week-long taster of Cambodia reveals gruesome stories of a recent past, but also a majestic and magical ancient history.

 The worst part is ‘the tree’.
 Gnarled, thick and twisted, every square inch of it today adorned with colourful bracelets and trinkets.
 A sign beside it, written in that same sparse, affectless language so common here, reads: “Killing tree against which executioners beat children.”

 Cham leaves me to walk around and I am drawn to a tall glass monument filled to the top with drawers of bones – femurs, skulls and ribs.
-The bones are marked blue for male and pink for female, the closest they could come to restoring the bodies to some sort of order and dignity.
+The bones are marked blue for male and pink for females, the closest they could come to restoring the bodies to some sort of order and dignity.
 Along the bottom are weapons – machetes, clubs, and heavy bamboo branches.
 I walk on, breathe deeply and write down everything I see.

 This is just one of 400 killing fields.
 Around 20 thousand people were killed at this one alone.
 Comedian Eddie Izzard has a routine about the Killing Fields.
 He says that when someone commits murder, you call them a bad person.
 When they kill ten, you call them a psychopath.
 When they kill a million, you’re almost going, “Well done!
 Your diary must be very busy.”